vaginessa/dns-wiki/FAQ.md

 <a name="FAQ30"></a>
 **(30) Does AFWall+ work with SELinux (Fort Knox)?**

 > Should be without any bigger problem.
+For more info please look [here](http://www.selinuxproject.org/page/Main_Page) and [here](https://danwalsh.livejournal.com/28545.html).

 <a name="FAQ31"></a>
 **(31) Can AFWall+ be detected by other applications?**